Reclaim Your Real Magic by Using this Advanced Psychological Method

 In every field, there are numerous characters that legions of people project their best selves onto.

 The problem isn’t that we project onto others.
-This is a normal and healthy process in our own development.
+This is arguably a normal and healthy process in our development.

-The challenge comes when we don’t recollect our projections and reintegrate our latent potentials.
+The challenge comes when we don’t recollect our projections and reintegrate our latent potential.

 Sometimes these projections break, especially when scandals enter the public’s eye.